mmazzarolo/breathly-app/README.md

 - For the Breathly logo I used [Hatchful](https://hatchful.shopify.com) to get a few proposed logos and I used [this one](./.github/breathly-hatchful-logo.png) as the building ground for the current one (build with PhotoShop)
 - The technique picker View Pager animations are inspired by the InVision Android app onboarding screen
 - I used [this mockup](https://gumroad.com/l/edFPQ) from [Lstore design goodies](https://gumroad.com/lstore) to create the iPhone X image that you can see at the top of the README.
-- The breathing techniques are the same ones used in a bunch of other iOS apps adn their description were obtained with a Google search.
+- The breathing techniques are the same ones used in a bunch of other iOS apps and their description were obtained with a Google search.
 A few of the apps used as inspirations are:
   - [Breathe+ Simple Breath Trainer](https://itunes.apple.com/us/app/breathe-simple-breath-trainer/id1106998959?mt=8)
   - [iBreathe – Relax and Breathe](https://itunes.apple.com/us/app/ibreathe-relax-and-breathe/id1296605806)
   - [Deep calm Daily breathing app](https://itunes.apple.com/us/app/daily-calm-deep-breathing-app/id1361009455?mt=8)